What is MOMs+?

 Ending the Stigma of Addiction for Pregnant Persons

-Suicide and unintended overdose are the leading causes of maternal mortality in Colorado and around the nation, accounting for almost a third of pregnancy and postpartum deaths.
+Suicide and unintended overdose are leading causes of maternal mortality around the nation, accounting for almost a third of pregnancy and postpartum deaths.
 Substance use and use disorders can significantly impact the quality of life for pregnant and postpartum individuals and their families.
 Healthcare systems and birthing hospitals should be leading communities in efforts to provide wraparound evidence-based care to these vulnerable patients, but many at-risk individuals are not accessing or receiving the care that they desperately need and deserve.
 In this segment titled "Dying for Care," we hear from moms in recovery, how their stories could have been different, and how we as a healthcare system can and must do better.

 By breaking the cycle of stigma, every birthing hospital can become a place where perinatal patients with SUDs feel comfortable receiving care.
 Embracing the principles of MOMs+, through treatment, community and peer connection, will result in increased perinatal care and safer pregnancies for mom and baby.